nais/doc/docs/persistence/kafka/manage_topics.md

 | `nav-prod` | 2 | 3 | `prod-gcp` | `prod-gcp`, `prod-fss`, `prod-sbs` |
 | `nav-infrastructure` | 2 | 3 | `prod-gcp` | `dev-gcp`, `dev-fss`, `dev-sbs`, `prod-gcp`, `prod-fss`, `prod-sbs` |

+### ACLs

+On your topic, you must define ACLs to manage access to the topic.
+Access is granted to applications, belonging to teams.
+Every ACL must contain team, application and which access to grant.
+Possible access is `read`, `write` and `readwrite`.

+It is possible to use simple wildcards (`*`) in both team and application names, which matches any character any number of times.
+Be aware that due to the way ACLs are generated and length limits, the ends of long names can be cut, eliminating any wildcards at the end.

 === "topic.yaml"
     ```yaml